-Prince of Wales Strait is part of the Arctic Ocean, extending northeastward for 275 km from the Amundsen Gulf to Viscount Melville Sound and separating Banks and Victoria islands.
-It was discovered in 1850 by Robert McClure, the Irish explorer, who came within sight of the Viscount Melville Sound before heavy ice forced him to turn back.
+Prince of Wales Strait is part of the Arctic Ocean, extending northeastward for 275 kilometres from the Amundsen Gulf to Viscount Melville Sound and separating Banks and Victoria Islands.
+It was discovered in 1850 by Irish explorer Robert McClure, who came within sight of Viscount Melville Sound before heavy ice forced him to turn back.

 Day 16: Ulukhaktok (Holman)

 Found on the west side of Victoria Island, The Hudson's Bay Company post at Prince Albert Sound was opened in 1923, moved to Walker Bay in 1928 and finally to Ulukhaktok (Holman) in 1939.
 The large bluff that overlooks Ulukhaktok was the source that provided the slate and copper used to make traditional ulus-traditional Inuit knives-and gives the community its name.
 Printmaking is popular in Ulukhaktok, as are beautifully intricate pieces carved from the horns of the abundant local musk ox population.
 The musk ox also provide the community with qiviut, one of the warmest and most luxurious fibres in the world, used to make all manner of clothing and coverings.

 Located at the mouth of the Coppermine River, southwest of Victoria Island on the Coronation Gulf, Kugluktuk is the western most community in Nunavut.
 Coppermine reverted to its original Inuinnaqtun name-Kugluktuk, meaning "place of moving waters"-on January 1st, 1996.
 The Coppermine River itself is designated a Canadian Heritage River for the important role it played as an exploration and fur trade route.
 Copper deposits along the river attracted the first explorers to the area.